 Limits of Logarithmic Functions

-Just like exponential functions, log functions have their own limits.
-Remember what exponential functions can't do: they can't output a negative number.
-The function we took a gander at when thinking about exponential functions was y = 4x.
+Just like exponential functions, logarithmic functions have their own limits.
+Remember what exponential functions can't do: they can't output a negative number for f (x).
+The function we took a gander at when thinking about exponential functions was f (x) = 4x.

-Because the output of an exponential can never be zero or negative, the inverse (log) function can never have a zero of negative input.
+Because the output of an exponential function can never be zero or negative, the inverse (log) function can never have a negative input of zero.

-When will log5 x be greater than log20 x?
-Ignore negative x values.
+When will f (x) = log5 x be greater than g (x) = log20 x?
+Ignore negative x-values.

 The output of these logs is the exponent needed above 5 or 20 to equal x.